sgayou/kindle-factory-jailbreak/doc/README.md

 # Kindle Factory Firmware Arbitrary File Injection
-Details of the ;installHtml Kindle mechanism.
+Details of the ;installHtml Kindle jailbreak mechanism.

 ## Discovery
 Recently, NiLuJe on the mobileread forums discovered that factory images could be recovered from a new Kindle.
 The factory firmware files were marked as deleted but not overwritten.
 As such, they can be recovered.
 Other members of the forum banded together to recover factory images from all of the devices and discovered that the Kindle would allow itself to downgrade using these special images.
 Normally, downgrades are blocked by the update mechanism.